anvil-verifier/anvil/AE.md

 1. [Kick-the-tires Instructions](#kick-the-tires-instructions-5-minutes)
 2. [Full Evaluation Instructions](#full-evaluation-instructions-X-hours)

-## Kick-the-tires Instructions (~4 compute-minutes + ~1 human-minute)
+## Kick-the-tires Instructions (~X compute-minutes + ~Y human-minute)

-Following kick-the-tires instructions, you will download a container image prepared by us with all the dependencies installed, and reproduce the verification result for one controller we built.
+Following kick-the-tires instructions, you will (1) verify one controller using the container image we prepared, and (2) run a small subset of the workloads used for evaluating the controller's performance.

+### Verifying one controller (~4 compute-minutes + ~1 human-minute)

 Before following the instructions, please ensure you have [Docker](https://docs.docker.com/engine/install/) installed on your machine.